eager7/go-ecoball/README.md

 ```

 ### attach
-By default, the command line tool connects to port 20678 and to localhost.
+By default, the command line tool connects to port 20678 and to localhost with the node service.
 The default listener on node startup is port 20678,The configuration file **ecoball.toml** can change the option **http_port** to change the listening port.
 The attach command can change the IP of the connected node and the corresponding port number.
 ```
-$ ./ecoclient attach --ip=127.0.0.1 --port=20789
+$ ./ecoclient attach --ip=NODESERVERIP --port=NODESERVERPORT
 success!
 attach http://127.0.0.1:20789 success!!!
 ```